-Respondeat Superior: Employer and Principal Liability
+Respondeat Superior: Employer and Principal Liability in Massachusetts

-You get in a car accident.
+Suppose you get in a car accident.
 Whose fault was it?
 While sometimes the wrongdoer is clear, seldom is there not at least some dispute over who was at fault.
-When you get into an accident with someone who is acting on the discretion of an employer (think: delivery driver, someone doing errands for a superior, driving to a client meeting, etc.), the employer can be held responsible for the employee’s conduct.
+When you get into an accident with someone who is acting at the discretion of an employer (think: delivery driver, someone doing errands for a superior, driving to a client meeting, etc.), the law may hold the employer responsible for the employee’s conduct.

 Initiating a Lawsuit Against More than One Party

 The person who has been wronged or injured due to the wrongdoing of another is called the plaintiff in a civil action.
-This is the person that initiates the lawsuit in court, and makes allegations that they have been wronged by another person or entity.
+This is the person that initiates the lawsuit in court and makes allegations that they have been wronged by another person or entity.
 From a tactical viewpoint, a plaintiff may want to file an action against all relevant parties to increase the likelihood of recovery.

 The driver, in most instances, would be protected by the employer regardless of who a plaintiff initially decides to name in the lawsuit.
 When an individual is acting within the purview of their employment, the employer is typically responsible for the wrongdoing of that employee.
 In a legal sense, it can get complicated if the employee is acting negligently (such as drinking and driving, acting unsafely around customers, or conducting themselves otherwise unreasonably) on their own volition, but in most instances, the employer will bear the weight of the responsibility if they were responsible for the employee’s conduct and/or, the employee was acting at the employer’s direction when the injury occurred.

-Boston Personal Injury Attorneys
+Massachusetts Personal Injury Attorneys